 During April 1924 (12th & 24th), the Hastings and St Leonards Observer in England carried advertisements for a “Madame Guérin” offering French lessons.
 This lady lived at 38 Parkhurst Road, Bexhill, Sussex.
 The advertisement offered: Private lessons; classes; and preparation for all exams.
 Perhaps this was Anna Guérin popping back to Britain for some occasional work … or maybe not.
 It is best to record it here, just in case.

 From 1924 onwards, until the Second World War began, Anna Guérin sailed into New York twice a year (on average).
-Sometimes she had come from Vallon, sometimes Paris.
-Sometimes her visas were issued in Marseilles, sometimes Paris.
-Apart from those Second World War years, it appears that Anna had a foot-hold in both the USA and France.
+If she travelled from Vallon, her visas were issued in Marseilles.
+If she travelled from Paris, her visas were issued in Paris.
+Apart from the World War Two years, which she spent in America, Anna had a foot-hold in both the USA and France.

 In February 1925, Anna was with Juliette in New York (at 45 West 55th Street, NY), when Eugéne arrived on St. Valentine’s Day to stay for a “15 day” holiday.
 On 9 January 1926, Eugéne joined Anna again for a month.